-Using the CD-RW/DVD-RW drive
+Using the DVD±RW or CD-RW/DVD-ROM drive

-Your computer is equipped with a CD-RW/DVD-RW drive.
+Your computer is equipped with a DVD±RW or CD-RW/DVD-ROM drive (depending on your model).

 To insert a disc, proceed as follows:

 - 1 Turn on the computer. - 2 Press the eject button (1) to open the drive.
 The tray slides out.